WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Slit And Lip Dimensions

-– A longer slit length is easier to open under a given pressure but harder to close quickly.
+– A longer slit opens more easily under a given pressure but may close more slowly.

-– Lip thickness and length affect sealing pressure and durability of the valve.
+– Lip thickness and length influence sealing pressure and durability.

-Balancing these dimensions helps designers tune cracking pressure and leakage performance to specific system needs.
+Balancing these dimensions allows designers to tailor cracking pressure and leakage performance to specific system requirements.

 Structure Design Based On Installation